PeteGozz/slim/INSTALL.md

 For Operations::

     - At least one Window Manager or Desktop Environment to _login_ to.
-      +  _F1_ Allows choice between installed environments.
+        --  _F1_ Allows choice between installed environments.
     -  "console" Requires an  Xterm
-    -  _F11_  as screenshot
+    -  _F11_  configured as screenshot:
-       + Requires "import" e.g as found in the imagemagick suite.
+        -- Requires "import" e.g as found in the imagemagick suite.
-       + Alt: slim has also well tested with "scrot"
+        -- Alt: slim has also been tested with "scrot"

 The Build Process